HM Prison Wandsworth: Recent history

 On 6 September 2023, Daniel Abed Khalife, on remand awaiting trial in relation to terrorism and the Official Secrets Act, escaped from the prison.
 The escape caused significant disruption at airports and ports around the UK due to enhanced security checks.
 He was found and arrested in the Northolt area on 9 September 2023.

 In June 2024, the prison was investigated after a video emerged that allegedly showed a prison officer having sex with one of the inmates.

 In October and November 2025, two inmates were mistakenly released from HMP Wandsworth.

-The prison today

-Wandsworth Prison contains eight wings on two units.
-The smaller unit, containing three wings, was originally designed for women.
-This unit houses prisoners who attend full time activities.

-Education and training courses are offered at Wandsworth.
-Facilities at the prison include two gyms and a sports hall.
-The large prison chaplaincy offers chaplains from the Roman Catholic, Anglican, Methodist, Muslim, Jewish, Sikh, Hindu, Buddhist, Mormon, and Jehovah's Witness faiths.